Mortgages

 This guide explains the process of getting a mortgage in Russia, how much you can borrow, interest rates, mortgage calculators, and the costs.

-How much can you borrow in Russia?
+How much can you borrow for a Russian mortgage?

 The maximum you can borrow depends on the bank’s loan-to-value (LTV) policy, but a general maximum is 80% of the sale price.
 Depending on the institution and type of property, maximum LTVs can range from 40% to 85%.